 The most recent update of Version 2 of FYFAM can be downloaded here.
 The download is a zip file that contains the model software (a NetLogo file), the current model documentation and user guide, example input and parameter files, the "time" extension to NetLogo, and the software license.
 Users must install NetLogo, which is free.
-FYFAM currently requires NetLogo version 6.0.x (the most recent release of NetLogo, as of 2017).
+FYFAM currently requires NetLogo version 6.0.x (the most recent release of NetLogo, as of 2018).
 The FYFAM software posted here since February, 2017, has software improvements that dramatically increase execution speed (by 20 times in our test case).

 A large zip archive of code tests can be downloaded here.

-Please feel free to use FYFAM, and contact Steve Railsback or Bret Harvey to get the latest version, ask for assistance, and let us know about your application.
+Please feel free to use FYFAM, and contact Steve Railsback or Bret Harvey to ask for assistance and let us know about your application.